Developing an annual business plan

 Introduction and value proposition

-First, you wrote your value proposition, the “why you”.
-You’ve gathered feedback from families and staff.
-Now, you can put it into simple sentence:
+In step 1 above, you wrote your value proposition and gathered feedback from families and staff.
+Now, you can plug the information into a simple sentence such as:

-This sentence is simple, but it's not simplistic.
-It will remind you why children and families love coming to your program.
-This will not only help you to remember your program’s value, but again, it will help you reinforce why your program is special as you talk to potential customers and your staff.
+The sentence is simple but reminds you why children and families love coming to your program.
+This reminds you of your program’s value and why your program is special as you talk to potential families and your staff.

 Our families

-A successful child care business commits to attracting and retaining its customer base.
-Write about what you plan to do to support families in the year ahead that will allow you to sustain or grow your business.
+A successful child care business commits to attracting and keeping its families (customers).
+Write down how you plan to support families in the upcoming year that allows you to sustain or grow your business.
 Use the feedback you’ve collected about what families like and what you can improve on.
+Write another simple sentence using your information such as:

 Our staff

-Example: “Based on feedback we’ve collected, child care staff are looking for [feature 1], [feature 2] and [feature 3].
-We are able to meet our current and potential staff needs because we [have the list of features, are located in an in-demand area, have built a client base, etc.].
-However, to further meet the needs of our current and potential staff and to meet our goals of [maintaining or increasing] program enrollment, our plan is to [staff retention/recruitment strategy 1], [staff retention/recruitment strategy 2], and [staff retention/recruitment strategy 3].”
+“Based on feedback we’ve collected, child care staff are looking for [feature 1], [feature 2] and [feature 3].
+We can meet our current and potential staff needs because we [have the list of features, are located in an in-demand area, have built a client base, etc.].
+To further meet the needs of our current and potential staff and our goals of [maintaining or increasing] program enrollment, our plan is to [staff retention/recruitment strategy 1], [staff retention/recruitment strategy 2], and [staff retention/recruitment strategy 3].”

 Our market